 About St. Angela's College

-St. Angela’s College, Sligo, a College of the National University of Ireland, Galway, is a provider of University-level education and research in the North West of Ireland.
-As a College within the wider National University network we are a dynamic, fast-growing educational institution that recognises our strategic location in Sligo and the North West.
+St. Angela’s College, Sligo is a provider of University-level education and research in the North West of Ireland.
+As a College we are a dynamic, fast-growing educational institution that recognises our strategic location in Sligo and the North West.
 We are fully responsive to the local/regional needs and aware of our contribution not only to University-level education but to the social and economic development of the region.

 The College is founded on over 400 years of education tradition.
-This is a tradition which values both Christian ideals and academic excellence.
-As a College within the wider National University of Ireland network there is a strong community environment which is recognised for its friendly, caring, atmosphere characterised by respect for the individual.
+This is a tradition which values both Christian ideals and academic excellence with a strong community environment recognised for its friendly, caring, atmosphere characterised by respect for the individual.

 St. Angela’s College has a well-deserved reputation for delivering high quality programmes at both undergraduate and postgraduate levels across the Academic Schools of Nursing, Health Sciences and Disability Studies; Home Economics; and Education.
-The College also offers a range of Postgraduate and Adult Education programmes.
+The College also offers a range of Postgraduate and Part-time Education Programmes.

 The Irish Government’s decision to name St. Angela’s College, Sligo as the sole provider of Home Economics Teacher Education in Ireland (2003) and the Department of Health’s approval of the new School of Nursing and Health Studies has resulted in a dramatic increase in student numbers in the past five years.
 Current student numbers attending the College are approximately 1,600.